rikiya-ohashi/ooservo/README.md

 - **Latest version**: `1`
 - **Return value**: `uint8_t`
-- **Error handling**: Returns `0` on a communication error.
+- **Error handling**: Returns `0` on communication error.

 ## Usage Notes

 ### 1. Operational Constraints and Safety
-* **Heat generation:** Continuous rotation over a long period can cause the motor to heat up.
+* **Heat:** Continuous rotation for extended periods can cause the motor to heat up.
-* **Magnetic interference:** Do not use near strong magnetic fields, such as large magnets or high-current cables — the built-in magnetic encoder may be affected.
+* **Magnetic interference:** Do not use near strong magnetic fields, such as large magnets or high-current cables.
+The built-in magnetic encoder may be affected.
-* **Cable handling:** The internal wiring is delicate, so avoid pulling the cable forcefully or applying excessive strain.
+* **Wiring care:** The internal wiring is delicate, so avoid pulling the cable forcefully or applying excessive strain.

-### 2. Rotation Direction and Calibration at Startup
+### 2. Startup Rotation Direction and Calibration
-* **Reversed rotation direction issue:** Suppose that immediately after power-on, the motor is physically at 359°.
-Normally it would only need to advance 1° to reach 0° (=360°), but if you run `write(0)` in this state, the motor will instead **rotate 359° in the opposite direction**.
+* **The reverse-rotation issue:** Suppose that right after power-on, the motor is physically at the 359° position.
+Normally, it would only need to advance 1° to reach 0° (=360°), but if you run `write(0)` in this state, the motor will instead **rotate 359° in the opposite direction**.
 * **Solutions:** There are two approaches:
-    * **Method 1: Move toward the nearer target at startup** Immediately after power-on, read the current position, determine whether it's closer to 0° or 360°, and target whichever is nearer.
+    * **Method 1: Move toward whichever target is closer at startup** Immediately after power-on, read the current position, determine whether it's closer to 0° or 360°, and target whichever is closer.
     ```arduino
     long currentAngle = myservo.read();
     if (currentAngle > 300) {